GamerQuanTuM/PegmanFLShopBackend/README.md

 - An outlet has one manager
 - An outlet has one timing record
 - An outlet has one bartender (optional)
+- An outlet has many categories

+### Category Relationships
+- A category belongs to one outlet
+- A category has many liquors

+### Liquor Relationships
+- A liquor belongs to one category
+- A liquor can appear in one order item

+### Order Relationships
+- An order has many order items
+- An order item belongs to one order
+- An order item references one liquor

 ### Outlet Timing Relationships
 - An outlet timing can have many timing slots